-Blackledge, a Republican, was the representative for North Carolina's 4th congressional district from 1811 to 1813.
+Blackledge was the representative for North Carolina’s 4th congressional district and was a Republican.
+He served from 1811 to 1813.

 From Oct 1803 to Mar 1813, Blackledge missed 189 of 839 roll call votes, which is 22.5%.
 This is on par with the median of 18.4% among the lifetime records of representatives serving in Mar 1813.
 The chart below reports missed votes over time.

 |Nov 1804-Mar 1805||35||0||0.0%||0th|